vanvalenlab/kiosk-console/docs/source/CUSTOM-JOB.rst

 Autoscaling custom consumers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Kubernetes scales each consumer using a `Horizonal Pod Autoscaler "https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/>`_ (HPA).
+Each HPA is configured in |/conf/patches/hpa.yaml|.
+The HPA reads a consumer-specific custom metric, defined in |/conf/helmfile.d/0600.prometheus-operator.yaml|.
+Each custom metric maximizes the work being done by balancing the amount of work left in the consumer's Redis queue (made available by the ``prometheus-redis-exporter``) and the current GPU utilization.

+Every job may have its own scaling requirements, and custom metrics can be tweaked to meet those requirements.
+For example, the ``segmentation_consumer_key_ratio`` in |/conf/helmfile.d/0600.prometheus-operator.yaml| demonstrates a more complex metric that tries to balance the ratio of TensorFlow Servers and consumers to throttle the requests-per-second.

 To effectively scale your new consumer, some small edits will be needed in the following files:

 * |/conf/patches/redis-exporter-script.yaml|
 * |/conf/helmfile.d/0600.prometheus-operator.yaml|
 * |/conf/patches/hpa.yaml|

-Generally, the consumer for each Redis queue is scaled relative to the amount of items in that queue.
-The work is tallied in the ``prometheus-redis-exporter``, the custom rule is defined in ``prometheus-operator``, and the Horizontal Pod Autoscaler is created and configured to use the new rule in the ``hpa.yaml`` file.

 1. |/conf/patches/redis-exporter-script.yaml|